meltano/meltano/docs/src/docs/contributing.md

 You can use `make type=patch release` to force a patch release.
 This is useful when we need to release hotfixes.
 :::

-1. Create a merge request from `release-next` targeting `master` and make sure to check `delete the source branch when the changes are merged`.
+1. Create a merge request from `release-next` targeting `master` and use the `release` template.
 1. Add the pipeline link (the one that does the actual deployment) to the merge request.
 Go to the commit's pipelines tab and select the one that has the **publish** stage.
+1. Make sure to check `delete the source branch when the changes are merged`.
 1. When the **publish** pipeline succeeds, the release is publicly available on [PyPI](https://pypi.org/project/meltano/).
 1. Follow the [Digital Ocean publish process](#digitalocean-marketplace)
 1. If a non-patch release, record and distribute the [Speedrun Video](#speedruns):